Credit Risk Guarantee

 Terms and conditions of the Credit Risk Guarantee

-The beneficiary of the export credit guarantee, i.e. the Guarantee Holder, usually the exporter or the bank, submits a claim for indemnification based on an export credit guarantee with a signed written application.
-The applicant may also be the transferee of an indemnity right.
+The guarantee holder usually submits a claim for indemnification based on an export credit guarantee with a signed written application.